Introduction to Sports Reporting

 Sports reporting isn't as easy as being a fan of sports.
 There are advantages to understanding a particular sport, but ultimately a sports reporter needs to find the storyline and write the story in a way that brings the reader to the event.

 This course will teach you to dig deeper for a more meaningful storyline and avoid rehashing stats and scores.
-You'll learn how to approach each and every sport assignment with a pre, during and post event process that will help you assess and master the story on deadline.
+You'll learn how to approach each and every assignment with a process before, during and after the game that will help you assess and master the story on deadline.

 What Will I Learn: